Geometric Height on Flag Varieties in Positive Characteristic: Introduction

-\begin{thm}[Theorem \ref{twist}] The height filtration of $h_{\mathcal{L}_{\lambda}}$ on $X$ is given by the image of the height filtration of the height filtration of $\Tilde{X}$ along the homeomorphism $\phi_K$, the successive minima of $X$ are $\frac{1}{p^n}$ of the succesive minima of $\Tilde{X}$. \end{thm}
+\begin{thm}[Theorem \ref{twist}] Suppose $n$ is large enough in the above sense, the height filtration of $h_{\mathcal{L}_{\lambda}}$ on $X$ is given by the image of the height filtration of the height filtration of $\Tilde{X}$ along the homeomorphism $\phi_K$, the successive minima of $X$ are $\frac{1}{p^n}$ of the succesive minima of $\Tilde{X}$. \end{thm}

-\begin{rem} Here the height filtration of $\Tilde{X}$ is computed by Theorem \ref{charp}.
+\begin{rem} Here the height filtration of $\Tilde{X}$ is known and computed by Theorem \ref{charp}.
 Thus, we say the height filtration of $X$ is given by successively deleting some Frobenius twist of Schubert cells as stated in Theorem \ref{rough}. \end{rem}